-Biden Urges Assault Weapons Ban, as U.S. House Democrats Advance Gun Control Bills - NewsBreak
+Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills - NewsBreak

 “Blaming the gun for what is happening in America is small-minded,” Rep. Ken Buck, a Colorado Republican, said.

-Editor’s Note: This story was updated to include updated information about the Thursday shooting in Wisconsin.

-The post Biden Urges Assault Weapons Ban, as U.S. House Democrats Advance Gun Control Bills appeared first on Maryland Matters .
+The post Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills appeared first on Pennsylvania Capital-Star .

 Comments / 0